 10. Mexican Marigold

-Mexican Marigold (Tagetes lemmonii), also known as Lemmon’s Marigold, is a flowering annual native to North America.
-They will do best in USDA zones 8 to 11.
+Mexican Marigold (Tagetes lemmonii), Lemmon’s Marigold, is an annual flowering native to North America and is seen in USDA zones 8 to 11.

-It boasts bright yellow flowers with broad petals that resemble daisies and emit a pungent smell.
+It boasts bright yellow flowers with broad petals that resemble daisies and emits a pungent smell.

-In fact, the smell is so strong that it repels not just large predators like deers but also harmful bugs like mosquitos and green flies.
+The smell is so strong that it repels large predators like deer and harmful bugs like mosquitos and green flies.

 New Jersey Agricultural Experiment Station considers them moderately deer-resistant plants.

-Dahlia is a beautiful flowering annual bush that brightens up any garden.
-They blossom from midsummer through fall and come up in a rainbow of colors and sizes.
+Garden Dahlia is a beautiful flowering annual bush that brightens up any garden.

 Due to the scent of Dahlias, deers typically favor eating other plants over Dahlias.